harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/main-function.md

 order: 4
 ---

+***

+<h1>Background</h1>

+There are 4 parts to a test script.
+This article describes the main function (default function), also known as VU code.
+It's important to note that Virtual Users will iterate over this function as long as the test is running.
+Each iteration should be considered a new session.

+***

 The main test code (aka "VU code") is called after the "init code" and "setup code" has been run:

 {% highlight js linenos %}